juhp/hkgr/README.md

 hkgr uses `cabal-install` >=2, `git`, and also `hlint` if available.

 ## Contribute
-`hkgr` is distributed under GPL version 3 or later.
+`hkgr` is licensed and distributed under the GPL version 3 or later.

 Reports and contributions are welcome at <https://github.com/juhp/hkgr>.